 If your cat weighs more than 9 or 10 pounds then you have more options.
 They include the Loc8tor Cat Tracker and also the cat gps collars: the Tractive GPS Pet Tracker and the Tagg Pet GPS Plus.
 Be sure to read my sections detailing the pros and cons of each of these cat trackers to help you with your choice today.

 Did you enjoy reading my Cat Tracker Buying Guide?
 Your friends and family might too.
-Feel free to share it with them on Facebook...
+Feel free to pin it on Pinterest or share it with them on Facebook...